ajay-4455/Final_project_guvi/Kannada_MNIST_README.md

     - Normalize pixel values and flatten the images

 2. **Dimensionality Reduction:**
-    - Apply Principal Component Analysis (PCA) to reduce the dimensionality of the images to 10 components
+    - Apply Principal Component Analysis (PCA) to reduce the dimensionality of the images to 10 components initially then you can use different components sizes given below

 3. **Model Training:**
     - Train the following machine learning models: